21 Great Things to Do in Huatulco Oaxaca Mexico

 It’s popular in this area and oh-so-good.

-It is a really popular activity and a great way to learn more about the history of the region!
+It is a really popular activity and a great way to learn more about the region’s history!

 The Zona Arqueológica Bocana del Rio Copalita is an archeological site with ruins that are presumed to be from a settlement back in 500 BC!

-It’s a fairly small site, but set in a beautiful landscape and fascinating to look around.
-It’s about 16km from Huatulco and costs $5 USD to get in.
+It’s a fairly small site, but set in a beautiful landscape and is fascinating to look around.
+It’s about 16km from Huatulco and costs USD 5 to get in.
 Book your tour to Copalita

 Snorkeling was one of my favorite activities to do in Huatulco!